sabneet-bains/Texte-Messenger/README.md

     Run_Server()
 ```

-2)	Using an additional terminal tab run the client.py
+2)	Using an additional terminal tab, run the client.py

 ```
     >>  client.py █